Sunday, October 13, 2024

 He's not quite 6 and knows more than I think he knows.
 Which is a lot of information in that adorable little head.

-He's got this killer smile that will melt your bad mood like ice cream on a hot sidewalk.
+He's got this killer smile that will melt your bad mood like ice cream on a hot summer sidewalk.

 He loves ice cream.
 As do I. We have that in common.